 A SharePoint document management system refresh has helped create new working efficiencies for a leading foster agency

-Akita provided a Microsoft SharePoint document management system refresh for an independent fostering agency with offices located across England.
+Akita provided a Microsoft document management system refresh for an independent fostering agency with offices located across England to simplify working and improve security.

 Over time, and as a result of growth, the agency’s SharePoint setup had become overly complex.
 Folder structures, modified by users from all offices, had resulted in a system architecture that was slowing staff down when trying to find key documents.
 The foster agency approached Akita for assistance.